deanishe/alfred-workflow/README.md

 If you want to add a workflow to the
-[list of workflows using Alfred-Workflow](#workflows-using-alfred-workflow), **don't add it to this README!** The list is automatically generated from [Packal.org][packal] and the [`library_workflows.tsv`](extras/library_workflows.tsv) file.
-If your workflow is available on [Packal][packal], it should be added automatically.
+[list of workflows using Alfred-Workflow](#workflows-using-alfred-workflow), **don't add it to this README!** The list is machine-generated from [Packal.org][packal] and the [`library_workflows.tsv`](extras/library_workflows.tsv) file.
+If your workflow is available on [Packal][packal], it will be added automatically.
 If not, please add it to [`library_workflows.tsv`](extras/library_workflows.tsv), instead of `README.md`, and submit a corresponding pull request.

+The list is not auto-updated, so if you've released a workflow and are keen to see it in this list, please [open an issue][issues] asking me to update the list.

 ### Bug reports, pull requests ###